Protect Your Property with Integrated Pest Management

 Fortunately, protecting your home and rental building from these unwanted guests is relatively simple and straightforward.
 Even better, these measures fall under building maintenance best practices.
 Practicing integrated pest management (IPM) not only improves tenant satisfaction, but it also keeps your building profile in tip-top shape, helping you qualify for the best possible insurance rates.
+(Once you adopt Integrated Pest Management, make sure you notify your agent/broker.
+If you’re shopping for insurance and are using Integrated Pest Management, communicate that information when speaking to insurers.)

 Integrated Pest Management